edgarberm/superlooper/README.md

 #### Example

 You can see in action [here](http://codepen.io/BuiltByEdgar/pen/qbMBKb).
-Expand pen console!